kewok/spegg/Documentation/Tutorial.md

 Were you able to get everything from the Quickstart to work?
 Great :thumbsup: Once you have everything in place, this tutorial will walk you through what was going on behind the curtains there.
 Another goal of this tutorial is to provide you with a template that you can start modifying to simulate your model.

+## Object-Oriented Programming (OOP) Kick-off:

+Initially, some familiarity with object-oriented programming would help ([this](https://web.archive.org/web/20240714034543/https://sep.stanford.edu/sep/jon/family/jos/oop/oop1.htm) is an excellent and very accessible introduction; it's written to introduce students to java.
+What you would learn from this is how the author made useful real-life analogies to multiple OOP concepts, which are supposed to be hard to grasp but become easier with these analogies.
+But don't worry - what it says is almost entirely applicable to C++ as well).

+That's above has been enough for working for this project!
+Nevertheless, for any zeal of delving deeper into `C++`-specific OOP, [this tutorial page](https://www.tutorialspoint.com/cplusplus/cpp_object_oriented.htm) covers almost all key OOP concepts needed.

 ## My first **sPEGG** project

-**sPEGG** makes extensive use of the **[thrust](https://github.com/thrust/thrust)** library to facilitate parallelization on the GPU.
-As such, we encourage users who are eager to try out **sPEGG** to become at least somewhat acquainted with how [thrust works](https://github.com/thrust/thrust/wiki/Quick-Start-Guide).
-Finally, some familiarity with object-oriented programming would help ([this](http://sepwww.stanford.edu/sep/jon/family/jos/oop/oop1.htm) is an excellent and very accessible introduction; it's written to introduce students to java, but don't worry - what it says is almost entirely applicable to C++ as well).
+**sPEGG** makes extensive use of the **[thrust](https://github.com/NVIDIA/cccl)** library to facilitate parallelization on the GPU.
+As such, we encourage users who are eager to try out **sPEGG** to become at least somewhat acquainted with how [thrust works](https://nvidia.github.io/cccl/thrust/).

 The rest of this guide assumes you are looking to create a GPU simulation using forward-time population genetics for your eco-evolutionary model.
 The basic design is more or less identical for the CPU version; just be sure to checkout [the CPU version of the code](https://github.com/kewok/spegg/tree/CPU_version) at the start, use ```host_vector``` throughout instead of ```device_vector```, and modify the random number generator as needed along the way.
-See the examples in [the CPU version] to get a feel for how to do that.
+See the examples in [the CPU version](https://github.com/kewok/spegg/tree/CPU_version/Examples) to get a feel for how to do that.

-Some of the tasks described here in the tutorial can be streamlined using a program like [NSight Eclipse](https://developer.nvidia.com/nsight-eclipse-edition).
+Some of the tasks described here in the tutorial can be streamlined using a program like [NSight Eclipse](https://docs.nvidia.com/cuda/nsightee-plugins-install-guide/index.html).
 However, in what follows, I will assume all you are using is a basic text editor, a file browser, and the [prerequiste tools](/README.md#prereqs).

 To get started, first obtain a copy of the source-code for sPEGG's GPU version into your working directory.
 If you have [git](http://git-scm.com/), go to your terminal and clone the git repository as we did in the Quickstart: